sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 1. We indicate suitable versions of components in this document.

 ## Technical steps
 1. In order to join the ScienceMesh, you as the operator of a site are expected to run one of supported EFSS (Enterprise File Sync and Share Systems).
 Firstly you need to deploy desired EFSS in your environment.
-Currently is Sciencemesh support implemented in forks of several EFSSs, specifically [Nextcloud](https://github.com/pondersource/server/tree/sciencemesh) and/or [ownCloud](https://github.com/pondersource/core/tree/sciencemesh).
+Currently is Sciencemesh support implemented in forks of several EFSSs with added sharing applications, specifically [Nextcloud](https://github.com/pondersource/server/tree/sciencemesh) and/or [ownCloud](https://github.com/pondersource/core/tree/sciencemesh).
 Use versions (branches) linked here.

 	You should use official documentation of [Nextcloud](https://nextcloud.com/install/) or [ownCloud](https://doc.owncloud.com/docs/next/) respectively to deploy your testing instance with ScienceMesh patch/support.